 The first time I noticed the bald spot on my head.

 My first reaction was fear after seeing the spot.
-I did know instantly it’s alopecia from my nursing background but it still felt unreal to be seeing myself having it.
-I did check online for other symptoms of a more serious disease because alopecia can just be a symptom of another illness.
-Luckily, I didn’t have other symptoms so I concluded that it’s alopecia.
+I did know instantly its alopecia from my nursing background but it still felt unreal to be seeing myself having it.
+I checked online for other symptoms of a more serious disease because alopecia can just be a symptom of another illness.
+Luckily, I didn’t have other symptoms so I hypothesized that it’s alopecia.

 How it affected you?